stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/03-deploy-demo-app/deploy-demo-app.md

 # Deploy demo app

 Objective
-Deploy your first using gitops
+Deploy your first using GitOps

 Key Results:
 - Artifacts pushed to nexus